Goodness, its suddenly a “damn if you do”. And a “damn if you don’t”. For many years my columns subjected me to a never-ending name-calling.

 Other critics have zeroed in on how the mayor introduced his Clean City User Fee, his removal of persons from appointed boards, and his assistance with the Caddo School Board and University of New Orleans agreement regarding admission of students.

 A new mayor is traditionally given a 100 day honeymoon.
 Counting from his inauguration on Dec.
-29, Perkins will have been mayor for about 80 days.
+29, Perkins will have been mayor for less than 80 days.
 Much like all other first term mayors, there is a learning curve for Perkins which was expected.

 For those that like to throw rocks, the city council should not be shielded.